 Then we have the comb jellies which are in the Phylum Ctenophora and are unrelated to what we traditionally think of as jellies, they are also composed of gelatinous matter and have rows of cilia down the side which they use for swimming.
 They do not sting.

-There are also selps in the phylum Chordata sub phylum tunicata which are also composed of gelatinous matter but do not resemble jellies and are often composed of long chains as can be seen below.
+There are also selps in the phylum Chordata sub phylum tunicata which are also composed of gelatinous matter.
+These do not resemble jellies and are often composed of long chains as can be seen below.

 Scyphozoa Traditional Jellies

 Staurozoa Jellies that do not swim and are permanently attached to a substrate

 Evidence-based treatment of jellyfish stings in North America and Hawaii.

 Ward NT1, Darracq MA, Tomaszewski C, Clark RF.

 Ann Emerg Med.
 2012 Oct;60(4):399-414. doi: 10.1016/j.annemergmed.2012.04.010.
 Epub 2012 Jun 6.